-There are likely both direct and indirect pathways that influence this relationship.
-Higher temperatures can directly impact the yield of many globally important staple crops (e.g. (52, 53)).
-Higher temperatures can also affect the physiology of animals and may reduce livestock productivity and also increase livestock water consumption (54).
-Both of these pathways could influence the amount and quality of food available in a given region and thereby affect food prices and access (12).
+pathways could influence the amount and quality of food available in a given region and thereby affect food prices and access [12].
 Higher temperatures also have known physiological impacts on human beings.
-Women who are pregnant during hot spells often deliver babies with lower birth weights (55).
-Indirectly, higher temperatures also have the potential to influence the macro and micronutrient content of a variety of crops, which may not directly affect the overall number of diet categories consumed, but could contribute to micronutrient deficiencies over time (56).
+Women who are pregnant during hot spells often deliver babies with lower birth weights [53].
+Indirectly, higher temperatures also have the potential to influence the macro and micronutrient content of a variety of crops, which may not directly affect the overall number of diet categories consumed, but could contribute to micronutrient deficiencies over time [54].

-Precipitation's relationship to diet diversity in half of our models was consistently positive, which generally follows the existing evidence that dry conditions are correlated with lower diet diversity and other child malnutrition outcomes (13).
+Precipitation's relationship to diet diversity in half of our models was consistently positive, which generally follows the existing evidence that dry conditions are correlated with lower diet diversity and other child malnutrition outcomes [13].
 Our models generally show that higher precipitation in the year prior to the survey, as compared to the long-term average of a given region, positively correlates with diet diversity.
-Others have shown that the opposite can also be true: short-term reductions in rainfall can negatively impact child nutrition (57).
-Similar to temperature impacts, there are likely direct and indirect pathways that lead to these outcomes (12).
-Mostly obviously, the direct impact of a reduction in rainfall can lead to a reduction in agricultural productivity, with these impacts most profound in drought conditions (36).
-Indeed, our models suggest that the greater the reduction in precipitation in a given place compared to their long-term average, the greater the impact on diet diversity.
+Others have shown that the opposite can also be true: short-term reductions in rainfall can negatively impact child nutrition [55].
+Similar to temperature impacts, there are likely direct and indirect pathways that lead to these outcomes [12].
+Mostly obviously, the direct impact of a reduction in rainfall can lead to a reduction in agricultural productivity, with these impacts most profound in drought conditions [35].
+Our models suggest that the greater the reduction in precipitation in a given place compared to their long-term average, the greater the impact on diet diversity.
 Furthermore, the impact of precipitation on diet quality likely has lag effects, with the previous year's precipitation reductions impacting that year's harvest leading to potential impacts on food insecurity and malnutrition the following year when there is not as much food to eat.
-Indeed, the relationship between climate and weather factors and food security are numerous and not immediate, with availability affecting food prices and access, leading to nutritional impacts over time (12).
+Indeed, the relationship between climate and weather factors and food security are numerous and not immediate, with availability affecting food prices and access, leading to nutritional impacts over time [12].
 As such, we can expect that precipitation changes may have both acute impacts and longer-term anticipated outcomes.

 Much of the existing research on climate and its relationship to child malnutrition and diet outcomes suggests that investments in development may help to overcome the negative impacts of a changing climate.
-For example, both (58) and (30) argue that while a warmer and drier future may lead to malnourished children, education and basic infrastructure may help overcome these outcomes.
+For example, both [56] and [29] argue that while a warmer and drier future may lead to malnourished children, education and basic infrastructure may help overcome these outcomes.
 However, our study suggests that higher temperatures may have greater impacts on diet diversity than the presence of many common development investments including education, water and sanitation improvements, and road infrastructure in low and middle-income countries.
 This is deeply concerning; it indicates that in many regions these positive socioeconomic and demographic changes may not be adequate to outweigh the negative effects of a changing climate going forward.